-Hydro One is owned by Hydro One Limited.
-The Province is a shareholder of Hydro One Limited with approximately 47.1% ownership as at March 31, 2025.
+The Province is a shareholder of Hydro One with approximately 47.1% ownership as at March 31, 2025.
 The Ministry of Infrastructure (MOI) is a related party to Hydro One because it is controlled by the Province.
-The IESO, Ontario Power Generation Inc. (OPG), Ontario Electricity Financial Corporation (OEFC), the OEB and Acronym Solutions Inc. (Acronym) are related parties to Hydro One because they are controlled or significantly influenced by the Ministry of Energy and Mines or by Hydro One Limited.
+The IESO, Ontario Power Generation Inc. (OPG), Ontario Electricity Financial Corporation (OEFC), and the OEB are related parties to Hydro One because they are controlled or significantly influenced by the Ministry of Energy and Mines.
 Hydro One also has transactions in the normal course of business with various government ministries and organizations in Ontario that fall under the purview of the Province.
 The following is a summary of the Company's related party transactions during the three months ended March 31, 2025 and 2024: